 It’s at the point where the financial benefits of active work have an increasingly smaller impact on our net worth.

 This transition was one of the biggest personal challenges I faced after “retirement” – a subject I discussed in a post on What They Don’t Tell You About Retiring Early on the great Our Next Life blog.
 Decoupling work from pay was a huge step.

 Not all passive streams are equal

-In every other case, you bear more of the risk than the rewards you potentially reap because you need to pay someone who is active.
-If you invest in a business, you take on a lot of risk but you don’t get all of the rewards.
+In every other case, you bear more of the risk than the rewards you potentially reap because you need to pay someone who is actively working on it.
+If you invest in a business, you take on a lot of risks but you don’t get all of the rewards.
 Before distributions to shareholders, operators will be paid.